 Final compensation is one of the factors (along with your retirement plan, age at retirement, and amount of service credit) that is used to calculate your retirement allowance.
 In compliance with the IRC, for purposes of retirement calculations, the amount of annual final compensation is limited to the amount set forth under Section 401(a)(17).

 415(b) limits apply to a small percentage of retired Plan E members.
 LACERA has established a process for identifying and testing retirement benefits that may exceed the 415(b) limit for the year.
 Factors that determine if the limit applies include income, age, mortality tables, service credit purchases, marital status, and several other factors.

 A member’s highest final average compensation (FAC) over a specified time period is one of the factors used for determining monthly benefits as well as testing benefits under the 415(b) rules.
 How FACs are applied depends on membership date.

-Since LACERA benefits are promised under the County Employees Retirement Law of 1937, members subject to 415(b) limits will still receive their full benefit through the County-funded and administered Replacement Benefit Plan (RB Plan), which pays the portion of the LACERA benefit that exceeds the 415(b) limit.
+Since LACERA benefits are promised under the County Employees Retirement Law of 1937, members subject to 415(b) limits will still receive their maximum allowable benefit through the County-funded and administered Replacement Benefit Plan (RB Plan), which pays the portion of the LACERA benefit that exceeds the 415(b) limit.
 If the testing confirms that any member’s benefits paid by LACERA will exceed the annual limit, that member is enrolled in the RB Plan.

 Replacement Benefit Plan Payments